 Do you make use of every bit of food you buy and cook?

-Maybe you’re familiar with “,” the philosophy of using every part of an animal, letting nothing go to waste.
+Maybe you’re familiar with "Nose to Tail Eating", the philosophy of using every part of an animal, letting nothing go to waste.
 Even if you’re a die-hard vegan or vegetarian, you ought to be conscious about reducing food waste.

 Take stock of what you buy so that you don’t over-purchase on trips to the grocery store.
 Also, think about ways you can use food scraps that otherwise would just turn into more trash.
 For example, maybe you can use lemon peels to create a homemade potpourri.